Vyral/andre-kwan/_posts/2020-01-27-unison-a-revolutionary-program-for-buyers.md

 <u>Disclaimers</u>

 (1) Certain restrictions apply.
 Not available in all areas.
 Please contact your PrimeLending loan officer for more details.

+\* Unison is an independent investor and is not affiliated with any bank or lender.
+Unison offers its products with a variety of lender partners, as the lender partner offers programs without Unison deals.
+Each of the Unison programs and lender programs may be used independently of each other.
+Unison HomeBuyer Agreements and Unison HomeOwner Agreements are provided exclusively by Unison Agreement Corp., a wholly-owned subsidiary of Real Estate Equity Exchange, Inc., dba Unison.
+Certain restrictions apply.
+“Unison” is a trademark of Real Estate Equity Exchange, Inc.

 &nbsp;